mongol911/nyc-ulaanbaatar-air-quality/README.md

 ## Project Structure
 - `data/` – Contains raw and processed datasets for both cities.
-- `notebooks/` – Jupyter notebooks for data cleaning, exploratory analysis, and visualization.
 - `src/` – Scripts for automated data retrieval, preprocessing, or modeling.
 - `README.md` – Project description and instructions.
 - `LICENSE` – MIT License for code and documentation use.